 Bramley Fall Woods.
 There are 80 acres of sprawling woodlands to explore in Bramley Fall Woods.
 You can ramble along the endless network of easygoing paths between the oak, birch and sycamore trees at your leisure.
-One of the best routes follows woodland paths on one side and the Leeds Liverpool Canal on the other for a picturesque canal-side stroll.
+One of the best routes follows woodland paths on one side and the Leeds Liverpool Canal on the other for a picturesque waterside stroll.

 Cookridge Woodlands.
 This wide open expanse of parkland in North West Leeds is surrounded by well-kept woodlands on three sides.
 It’s full of ancient trees and easy to navigate paths, which lead to three smaller woodlands in Ireland Wood, East Wood and Bedford Green Wood.